 Disposable diapers may be used for children who are not toilet trained.
 The diaper should be changed as soon as it becomes wet.
 Loose “petals” need to be changed and the cast padded with dry, disposable diapers as needed.
 You can make padding by cutting the diapers in half and taping the edges.
 Tuck the edges inside the cast, plastic side toward the cast and absorbent side next to the skin.
 Tape the outer edge to the cast.
 A sanitary napkin may be placed inside the diaper for extra absorbency.

-When helping the person use a bedpan or urinal, keep the head propped up higher than the feet.
-It will drain urine and stool away from the cast.
-Do this by using pillows or folded blankets or by putting something under the crib mattress to raise the head of the bed.
-The bed or mattress will need to be tilted or propped so that the upper torso of the cast is supported to allow for gravity to prevent urine or stool from going back up the cast.
+When helping your child use a bedpan or urinal, keep their head propped up higher than the feet.
+Doing so will help drain urine and stool away from the cast.
+Prop their head up using pillows or folded blankets or by putting something under the crib mattress to raise the head of the bed.

-When using a bedpan, place a disposable diaper around the edges of the cast, absorbent side out, plastic side against the cast.
-Remove the diaper immediately after your child/ teen uses the bedpan.
+When using a bedpan, place a disposable diaper around the edges of the cast, absorbent side out, the plastic side against the cast.
+Remove the diaper immediately after your child uses the bedpan.

 For boys, a urinal is used like a bedpan, but it is a bottle instead of a pan.
 The urinal is placed between the legs.
 Make sure that it is tilted so that the urine doesn’t drain back out.